amaurigmartins/LineCableLab/README.md

 ### Important information

-OHLToolbox uses external tools that must be downloaded from the corresponding sources and placed in the appropriate directories, listed below:
+LineCableLab uses external tools that must be downloaded from the corresponding sources and placed in the appropriate directories, listed below:

 - vfit3 - Fast Relaxed Vector Fitting, developed by Gustavsen et al. Available: https://www.sintef.no/globalassets/project/vectfit/vfit3.zip.
 Unzip the file into the folder 'JMartiModelFun/vfit3'.
 The vector fitting toolbox is used to create the ULM and JMarti line models from the modal parameters, if requested by the user.
 - Eigenshuffle - Consistently sorted eigenvalue and eigenvector sequences, developed by John D'Errico.
 Available: https://www.mathworks.com/matlabcentral/fileexchange/22885-eigenshuffle.
 Unzip the file into the folder 'mode_decomp_funs'.
 The Eigenshuffle code is used as an additional method to perform the modal decomposition avoiding switchovers in the frequency-domain.